Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulated event samples

 Data were collected using the ATLAS detector during Run~2 of the LHC from 2015 to 2018, at a peak instantaneous luminosity of $2.1\times 10^{34}$cm$^{-2}$s$^{-1}$.
 This resulted in an average of $\langle \mu \rangle = 34$ $pp$ interactions per bunch crossing (pile-up).
 To ensure the normal operation of all the subdetectors and a stable-collision mode for the LHC beams, data quality requirements were applied.
 The resulting data sample has an integrated luminosity of $139.0 \pm 2.4$~\ifb~\cite{DAPR-2018-01}.

-Events were selected using two MS-based triggers specifically designed to target long-lived \darky decays into muons and unprescaled missing transverse momentum (\MET) triggers.
-The first MS-based trigger, referred to as `tri-muon MS-only'~\cite{TRIG-2018-01}, accepts events with at least three muons with transverse momenta ($\pT) \geq 6$~\gev\ reconstructed using MS information only.
-The second MS-based trigger, referred to as `muon narrow-scan'~\cite{TRIG-2012-02}, requires a muon candidate from the L1 trigger with $\pT \ge 20$~\gev\ to be confirmed by the HLT using only MS information.
-At the HLT a scan is then performed in a cone of $\Delta R = 0.5$ around this muon, looking for a second muon reconstructed using only MS information.
-The \pT requirement on the second muon was increased from 6~\gev\ to 15~\gev\ during the 2015--2016 data taking and kept constant afterwards.
-Both the muons were required to be unmatched to any track in the ID, and track isolation was required for the leading muon.
-During the 2017--2018 data taking, the narrow-scan trigger was extended to take advantage of the L1 topological trigger~\cite{TRIG-2019-02} by requiring partially matched topological items.
-The leading L1 muon candidate was then combined with another L1 object: either a muon, a jet, or transverse momentum imbalance.
+In the \mLJ channel, events were selected using two types of MS-based triggers or unprescaled missing transverse momentum (\MET) triggers~\cite{TRIG-2019-01}, to target the long-lived \darky decays into muons or signature of the undetected HLSP.
+The two types of MS-based triggers, `tri-muon MS-only' and `muon narrow-scan'~\cite{TRIG-2012-02} were the same as those developed in the ggF production mode~\cite{EXOT-2019-05}.
 The narrow-scan trigger efficiencies for signals are independent of the dark photon masses, and found to be 75\% and 40\% for the 2015--2016 and 2017--2018 data-taking periods, respectively.
 These values are estimated considering events with \darky decays into muon pairs with $|\eta|<1.0$ and transverse decay length (\lxy) less than 6~m.
-The tri-muon trigger efficiency is between 10\% and 13\%, depending on the dark photon mass.
+The tri-muon trigger efficiency varies between 10\% and 13\%, depending on the dark photon mass.

-Unprescaled \MET triggers~\cite{TRIG-2019-01} with the lowest possible threshold were used to search for displaced \LJs decaying into electrons or light hadrons where triggering on the \LJ itself is difficult, and to enhance signal acceptance for the displaced \LJs decaying into muons.
+Unprescaled \MET triggers with the lowest possible threshold were used to search for displaced \LJs decaying into electrons or light hadrons where triggering on the \LJ itself is difficult, and to enhance signal acceptance for the displaced \LJs decaying into muons.
 Initially, a threshold of 70~\gev\ was used in 2015, but it was raised multiple times afterwards to account for the increasing effects of multiple $pp$ interactions in the same and neighbouring bunch crossings.
 By the end of the 2017–2018 data-taking period, the threshold was raised to 110~\gev.

 During $pp$ collisions at the LHC, two counter-rotating proton beams are circulated, consisting of bunches of protons.
 However, not all bunch slots are necessarily filled with protons after LHC injection, with the number of unfilled bunches dependent on the LHC filling scheme~\cite{Evans:2008zzb}.
 An empty bunch crossing occurs when neither beam contains protons.
 During empty bunch crossings, a data sample enriched in cosmic-ray muon background is collected (the ``cosmic data sample'').
 Additionally, the empty bunches are required to be separated from filled bunches by at least five bunches on each side.
 A beam-induced background (BIB)~\cite{DAPR-2012-01} enriched data sample (the ``BIB data sample'') is collected during unpaired isolated bunch crossings.
 Unpaired bunch crossings happen when only one of the two beams is filled with protons.
 Additionally, unpaired bunches are required to be separated from filled bunches by at least three unfilled bunches on each side.